jrcloutier/jrcloutier/README.md

-👋 Hi, I’m Jimmy Cloutier, a Roy W. Howard Reporting Fellow at OpenSecrets.
+👋 Hi, I’m Jimmy Cloutier, a Roy W. Howard Reporting Fellow at OpenSecrets and graduate of the Howard Center for Investigative Journalism at Arizona State University.🌵

 🌱 I'm proficient in R and currently learning SQL and Python.